Get insider access

 2. Best Mid-Range DSLR Camera For Beginners

-If you don't need 4k video capability, you'll be all set with the Nikon D5600.
-It's the mid-range model in Nikon's entry-level DSLR lineup.
-Like the Canon EOS Rebel T8i, it's a fairly well-built camera with a fully articulated screen.
+If you don't need 4k video capability, you'll be all set with the Nikon D5600—the mid-range model in Nikon's entry-level DSLR lineup.
+Like the Canon EOS Rebel T8i/850D, it's a fairly well-built camera with a fully articulated screen.
 Its intuitive user interface and relatively simple controls are also quite accessible to newcomers.
-Although it has a slower max burst rate and a less advanced autofocus system than the Canon, it can get the job done for most beginner photographers.
+Although it has a slower max burst rate and a less advanced autofocus system than the T8i, it can get the job done for most beginner photographers.

 Beyond that, its high-resolution APS-C sensor can capture high-quality images, and the camera is compatible with both Nikon DX (APS-C) and FX (full-frame) lenses, making it easy to upgrade your kit as your skills grow.
-That said, the D5600 has been discontinued, and it's increasingly hard to find new, though you can still find used models for a reasonable price.
-Overall, it's a great choice if you're looking for a mid-tier starter DSLR that won't cost you a fortune.
+Just be aware that the D5600 has been discontinued, so you'll have to browse the used market to find one.
+Despite that, this is a great choice if you're looking for a mid-tier starter DSLR that won't cost you a fortune.

 See our review